 For the sake of your data (and the sake of respondents), pare down the number of attributes in grids.
 Maybe there are three attributes and three brands that most pertain to your central question, allowing for a nine-question grid.
 Using this nine-question grid will yield clearer and more accurate results than the 100-question grid.

-This is simple but important, especially for open-ended questions.
-If you ask, “How long have you been a general contractor?” some people may answer, “Since I was 32,” “Not long,” or “Since February 1989,” rather than quantifying it in years.
+This is simple but important, especially for open-ended questions that seek to gather quantitative data.
+If you ask on your survey, “How long have you been a general contractor?” some respondents may answer, “Since I was 32,” “Not long,” or “Since February 1989,” rather than quantifying it in years.
 It’s better to ask, “How many years have you been a general contractor?” instead.
 This way, everyone will specify a number and refer to the same unit, and the data will be much easier to analyze.
+Further, your data may correlate into trends by length of time and yield better insights for understanding your buyer personas.